How to Get Juncos to Visit Your Bird Feeder

 Juncos prefer to forage for food on the ground.

-Juncos are ground feeders and prefer to forage for their food.
+Dark-Eyed Juncos are ground feeders and prefer to forage for their food.
 They will rarely perch or fly up to a bird feeder to get seed.
-They much prefer to eat leftovers kicked off feeders or from a tray or ground feeder.
+They like to munch leftovers kicked off feeders or from a tray or ground feeder.

-It’s worth the investment to buy yourself a ground feeder.
+So, it’s worth the investment to buy a feeder for them.
 In my experience, letting seeds fly about and on the ground is asking for rodents to set up shop at your bird feeders.
-For Juncos, invest in a ground feeder that’s as close to the ground as possible.
-Here are a couple of Junco-friendly bird feeders I like:
+For Juncos, you should invest in a feeder that’s as close to the ground as possible.
+Here’s a link to a bunch of them for shopping on Amazon.

 Looking for a cheap at-home option?
 Retire an old baking sheet or tray by filling it up with bird seed and placing it on the ground outside!
-You can also find cheap serving trays that will do the trick at your local dollar store.
+Also, you can find cheap serving trays that will do the trick at your local dollar store.

 Related Content: 10 of the Most Unique Bird Feeders Found on Amazon